acdh-oeaw/howto/README.md

 production build of the website with `NEXT_PUBLIC_USE_LOCAL_CMS='true' yarn build && yarn start` or a development build with `yarn dev` and visit [http://localhost:3000/cms](http://localhost:3000/cms).
+To apply the correct styles to the CMS preview, you will have to run `yarn cms:styles` once.
 Don't forget to commit and push changes via `git`.

 ### Use your favorite text editor